niluyou/NiloufarYousefi/index.md

 ## Updates
 - **May 2025**: Presented our poster at [MSCT 2025](https://symposia.gerad.ca/MSCT2025/en) in Montreal.[[Poster]]({{ site.baseurl }}/assets/files/MSCT_Poster.pdf)
+- **July 2024** Served as a student volunteer and attended ACC 2024 in Toronto
 - **November 2024**: I became a PhD Candidate :partying_face:!
 - **May 2024**: Passed department qualifying exam.
 - **October 2023**: Our Paper was presented at IECON 2023 in Singapore.